 Studies the physical and mental demands of music making and training using cutting edge physiological monitoring equipment.

 3. Better Practice: Health promotion in music education and the profession

 Examines current approaches to promoting health, adapting, applying and evaluating them across music educational and professional contexts.

-Trinity Laban Conservatoire of Music and Dance is responsible for the second of these three research strands, namely the investigation of the physical and mental demands of practising and performing.
-Dr. Emma Redding, Head of Dance Science, is leading a diverse team of researchers with expertise in the fields of clinical medicine, neuroscience, anatomy, psychology, dance science, physiotherapy, musical performance and music pedagogy.
-This unique interdisciplinary approach is crucial for the understanding of the complex mechanisms underlying the medical problems faced by musicians, enabling the cross-fertilisation of ideas required to devise innovative research designed to enhance the health and well-being of the practising and performing musician.
+Trinity Laban Conservatoire of Music and Dance was responsible for the second of these three research strands, namely the investigation of the physical and mental demands of practising and performing.
+Professor Emma Redding, Head of Dance Science, led a diverse team of researchers with expertise in the fields of clinical medicine, neuroscience, anatomy, psychology, dance science, physiotherapy, musical performance and music pedagogy.
+This interdisciplinary approach was crucial for the understanding of the complex mechanisms underlying the medical problems faced by musicians, enabling the cross-fertilisation of ideas required to devise innovative research designed to enhance the health and well-being of the practising and performing musician.

 - Emma Redding, Trinity Laban

 - Jane Ginsborg, RNCM

 - Louise Atkins, RCM

 - Terry Clark, RCM

 - Rosie Perkins, RCM